 When you consider the cost of starting a traditional offline business on the high street of your town, you are usually in big debt before you have started your first day of trading.
+This is pretty common and is one of the main reasons why people file bankruptcy when just started a new business.
 In many cases it can take years to make your money back and turn a profit.
 Many restaurants go bust within the first six months of starting and other businesses can go bust within the first two years.
 The odds are not good for offline business surviving especially during this global recession.

 Starting an online business can be far better than an offline business for many reasons; this great article will tell you more.